eHealthAfrica/aether/README.md

 The environment variable `HOSTNAME` is required.

-Set the environment variable `CAS_SERVER_URL` if you want to activate the UMS integration in all django projects.
-Note that the UMS integration [also requires `HOSTNAME` to be set](https://github.com/eHealthAfrica/ums/blob/0561eeea74ebc1d937d58e5f212014bfeed4d6e8/documentation/django-ums-client.md#quick-start):
+Set the `HOSTNAME` and `CAS_SERVER_URL` environment variables if you want to activate the UMS integration in each container.

 Set the `AETHER_KERNEL_TOKEN` and `AETHER_KERNEL_URL` environment variables when starting the `aether-odk-module` to have ODK Collect submissions posted to Aether Kernel.